 The Qualio Validation Support Pack is provided to customers to download and use at their discretion IF Qualio’s documented requirements align with their business use case and requirements.

 By taking this “auto-validation” approach, customers accept that the application is functioning as intended and that Qualio completed system testing.
-Documents and test evidence is then added to the customer’s instance of Qualio as a “Validation Record”.
+Validation documentation is then added to the customer’s instance of Qualio as a “Validation Record”.

 What does the customer still need to do?